brianclements/wikidpad-utils/README.md

 `/usr/local/lib/python2.7/dist-packages` folder and the script to your `/usr/local/bin` folder.

-If you don't like to muddy up your `dist-packages` folder, feel free just to sym-link from the downloaded package into your `/usr/local/bin` folder.
+If you don't like to muddy up your `dist-packages` folder, feel free just to sym-link the script from the downloaded package into your `/usr/local/bin` folder.
 I do this sometimes to make it easy to continue to edit my scripts while still having access to them in my standard path.

-`sudo ln -s /wherever/you/put/scripts/wikidpad-utils/bin/wikidpad /usr/local/bin`
+`sudo ln -s /wherever/you/put/scripts/wikidpad-utils/scripts/wikidpad /usr/local/bin`

 So this now allows your standard terminal use.
 Running `wikidpad` in the terminal will launch the program as you would expect, and appending a filepath